-Our very own chameleon fascinator was inspired by our color (green of course!) and starts with a craft you can do as a stand-alone art activity.
-The star of this headpiece was printed with rainbow scales using bubble wrap, and looks so adorable that I’ll be putting him on a stick and saving him for puppet shows when I’m finished wearing this spring beauty.
-Or MAYBE even making him his own upcycled reptile aquarium!
+Isnpired by green – the color of spring! – our chameleon craft and fascinator starts with an incredibly fun process your kids can try as a stand-alone art activity.
+The star of our headpiece was printed with bubble wrap to give the illusion of colorful rainbow scales.
+And he looks so adorable that I’ll be putting him on a stick and saving him for puppet shows when I’m finished wearing this spring beauty.
+Or MAYBE even making him his own upcycled reptile aquarium…!

 To make your own upcycled bubble wrap chameleon you’ll need: